 You have pneumonia, which is an infection in your lungs.
 In the hospital, your doctors and nurses helped you breathe better.
-They also gave you medicine to help your body get rid of the germs that caused the pneumonia.
-And, they made sure you got enough liquids and nutrition.
+They also gave you medicine to help your body get rid of the germs that cause pneumonia.
+They also made sure you got enough liquids and nutrients.

 You will need to take time off work.
 For a while, you might not be able to do other things that you are used to doing.

-Breathing warm, moist (wet) air helps loosen the sticky mucus that may make you feel like you are choking.
-These things may help:
+Breathing warm, moist air helps loosen the sticky mucus that may make you feel like you are choking.
+Other things that may also help include:

 Coughing helps clear your airways.
-Take a couple of deep breaths 2 to 3 times every hour.
-Deep breaths will help open up your lungs.
+Take a couple of deep breaths, 2 to 3 times every hour.
+Deep breaths help open up your lungs.

-Tap your chest gently a few times a day and lie with your head lower than your chest.
-This can help bring up mucus from the lungs.
+While lying down, tap your chest gently a few times a day.
+This helps bring up mucus from the lungs.

-Drink plenty of liquids (as long as your doctor says it is okay):
+Drink plenty of liquids, as long as your doctor says it is OK.

 Get plenty of rest when you go home.
 If you have trouble sleeping at night, take naps during the day.

 Your doctor may tell you to take antibiotics.
+These are medicines that kill the germs that cause pneumonia.
 Antibiotics help most people with pneumonia get better.

-Don't miss any doses.
-Take the medicine until it is gone, even if you start to feel better prior to completing the antibiotics.
+Do not miss any doses.
+Take the medicine until it is gone, even if you start to feel better.

-Never change how much oxygen is flowing without asking your doctor.
-See also: Using oxygen at home
+- Never change how much oxygen is flowing without asking your doctor.

 Call your doctor if your breathing is: